 Remember the famous proverb about the importance of planning, “Fail to make a preparation is to plan for a failure”.

-Putting your best effort in the planning stage, is the best thing you should do.
+Putting your best effort into the planning stage is the best thing you should do.

 Work Hazards in Plant Turnaround

 Almost all kinds of work hazards exist in the plant turnaround.

 Of course, it will depend on chemical plant type, chemical product, plant facility complexity, and size, as well as operation condition.

 In general, you will find at least the following hazard categories during plant turnaround: